Poomon001/sky-rider-game/readME.md

 4. Press the up/down arrow to vertically control a character
 5. Apply the gravity to the character
 6. Generate random obstacles and bonus coins on the screen moving horizontally toward the character
-7. Repeat the game loop to update new character and obstacles positions every millisecond
+7. Repeat the game loop to update character's and obstacles' positions every millisecond
 8. Change game mode to "loseMode", draw a score and reset the game if a collision is detected

 ## Key skills